Billing Procedures

 The Office of the Bursar reserves the right to reduce the $1500 credit ceiling on individual accounts and to deny reinstatement of charge privileges to anyone who twice exceeds the credit ceiling.

-University enrollment for any subsequent semester will not be permitted, nor will transcripts be issued or degrees released, until all balances are paid in full.
+University enrollment for any subsequent semester will not be permitted, nor diplomas will be released until all balances are paid in full.

 Top